HigherOrderCO/Bend/GUIDE.md

 sum = 28
 ```

 That's so much better that even the *line count* is shorter!

-In Bend, we really,
+So, how do you write a parallel program in Bend?

+**Just write algorithms that aren't helplessly sequential.**

-really want you to be writing programs like that one, and unlike the former one.
+That's all there is to it.
+As long as you write programs like that one, and
+unlike the former one, they will run in parallel.
+And that's why `bend` and
-That's why `bend` and `fold` are core features: unlike loops, they make it very
+`fold` are core features: they're, essentially, parallelizable loops.
+For
-easy to express parallel computations.
-For example, a parallel sum is just:
+example, to add numbers in parallel, we can write:

 ```python
 def main():